 Certifications are an important way to distinguish general purpose varnishes and shellacs from engineered coatings designed specifically for PCB protection.
 Although there are dozens of user and industry specifications, the two major certifications are IPC-CC-830B and UL746E.
 When selecting a coating, look for the availability of 3rd party test documentation, rather than coatings with the claim that “they meet the requirements”.
 Both standards use the UL94 standard to judge flammability, with a V-0 rating signifying the lowest flammability potential.

 IPC-CC-830B / MIL-I-46058C

 This standard originated with the military standard MIL-I-46058C, which became obsolete in 1998.
-The civilian version IPC-CC-830B is nearly identically, so it is generally understood that if a board passes the IPC spec it will also pass the MIL spec., and visa versa.
-IPC-CC-830B is a battery of tests, some pass-fail and others that provide data that can be referenced and compared:
+The civilian version IPC-CC-830B is nearly identical, so it is generally understood that if a board passes the IPC spec it will also pass the MIL spec., and vice versa.
+IPC-CC-830B is a battery of tests, some are pass-fail and others provide data that can be referenced and compared to:

 - Insulation resistance

 - UV fluorescence

 - Fungus resistance

 - Moisture and insulation resistance